Gingivitis: Causes and Treatments

 Regular visits to your dentist and hygienist are also a great way of preventing gingivitis in the first instance.
 Having a scale and polish treatment will assist in the deep removal of food, plaque and tartar build up both on the tooth, and below the gum line.
 Recurring check-ups will also allow your dentist to keep an eye on your overall oral health, which means any potential issues could be raised with you sooner.

-Thankfully, gingivitis is highly treatable, but always consult with a dentist if you've any concerns.
+Thankfully, gingivitis is highly treatable, but always consult with a dentist if you have any concerns.